 - Begin cleaning your baby’s mouth during the first few days after birth by wiping the gums with a clean, moist gauze pad or washcloth.
 As soon as teeth appear, decay can occur.
 A baby’s front four teeth usually push through the gums at about 6 months of age, although some children don’t have their first tooth until 12 or 14 months.

 - Until you’re comfortable that your child can brush on his or her own, continue to brush your child's teeth twice a day with a child-size toothbrush and a pea-sized amount of fluoride toothpaste.
-When your child has two teeth that touch, you should begin flossing their teeth daily.
+When your child has two teeth that touch, you should begin cleaning between their teeth daily.

 - For children younger than 3 years, caregivers should begin brushing children’s teeth as soon as they begin to come into the mouth by using fluoride toothpaste in an amount no more than a smear or the size of a grain of rice.
 Brush teeth thoroughly twice per day (morning and night) or as directed by a dentist or physician.
 Supervise children’s brushing to ensure that they use the appropriate amount of toothpaste.